 I am so excited to have another guest post today from Davi at Homegrown Simplicity!
 I want to share so many great travel tips with you all, but I can’t visit everywhere!
-I wish… So Davi is sharing with us her best secrets to exploring her hometown of Houston, Texas!
+I wish… So Davi is sharing with us her best secrets to exploring her hometown of Houston with a toddler!

 4 Stress-Free Ways to Explore Houston with a Toddler